 Boost your humidity and moisture by keeping your fern near a humidifier or placing your pot on top of a pebble tray.

 When watering, avoid pouring water straight into the rosette centre.
 Moisture often struggles to evaporate in the centre, and it can become a breeding ground for mould and disease.

-A balanced fertilizer can be added to the watering mix during the growing season (spring and summer).
-It’s essential to choose a water-soluble fertilizer and to withhold fertilization during the cold months.
+A balanced fertiliser can be added to the watering mix during the growing season (spring and summer).
+It’s essential to choose a water-soluble fertiliser and to withhold fertilisation during the cold months.

 When handling your birds nest fern, always take extreme care.
 The fronds can be very fragile, so it’s always a good idea to keep your birds nest fern in the same spot for as long as possible.